What’s the most important part of a thriving business?

 Sure, they could profit more, but they’re doing okay as it is.

 And if you have a great product, the other things we’ve looked at don’t matter as much.
-If you truly have a great product, your customers will have a great experience, even if something else is slightly off.
+When your product is truly great, customers still have a good experience—even if something else is slightly off.

-Even if they tried your competitor, they would quickly see that your product is far superior and return to you.
+Even if they try a competitor, they’ll quickly see your solution is superior and come back.

-Deliver on your promises: Anyone can make a product sound great, but can you actually deliver on those promises?
+Deliver on your promises: Anyone can make a product sound great.
+The question is: can you deliver?

 A great example of making big promises is Kopywriting Kourse, a very popular course on copywriting.